Importance of Preventing Condensation in Shipping Container Home

-While the amount of exhaled water vapor is relatively small, it’s the continuous 24/7 process affecting all living and sleeping areas in the house.
+While the amount of exhaled water vapor is relatively small, it’s a continuous 24/7 process affecting all living and sleeping areas in the house.
 Obviously, a larger family generates a proportionally larger amount of vapor through the process of breathing.

-Remaining sources of vapor are usually related to specific activities and confined to particular locations (rooms).
+The remaining sources of vapor are usually related to specific activities and confined to particular locations (rooms).

-In contrast to the kitchen, usually the bathroom’s door stays closed so the vapor is contained and can be quickly evacuated outdoors by an efficient ventilation system.
+In contrast to the kitchen, usually, the bathroom’s door stays closed so the vapor is contained and can be quickly evacuated outdoors by an efficient ventilation system.

 d.
 Laundry room

-Important note: The information and examples described below mostly correspond to houses located in colder climate zones where the length of the heating season is longer than then one requiring air-conditioning (if at all).
+Important note: The information and examples described below mostly correspond to houses located in colder climate zones where the length of the heating season is longer than the one requiring air-conditioning (if at all).
 However, understanding problems and learning how to solve them in colder climates should help to address condensation-related issues in hot and humid climate zones.

 Note that the process of vapor diffusion does not depend on the movement of air.
 The physics behind the vapor diffusion is the difference of vapor pressure on both sides of the “barrier”.
-In other words, we can say that the diffusion is driven by the difference between the levels of humidity) – a phenomenon known as “Vapor Drive”.
-An airtight material will act as a barrier for the air, but it may still allow the vapor to migrate across (a good example is a drywall).
+In other words, we can say that the diffusion is driven by the difference between the levels of humidity) – a phenomenon is known as “Vapor Drive”.
+An airtight material will act as a barrier for the air, but it may still allow the vapor to migrate across (a good example is drywall).
 This physical effect is described as permeability and construction materials are rated according to their ability to transfer water vapor and absorb liquid water is expressed in units called “perms”.